Stephen Thompson (basketball)

 Stephen M. Thompson Sr. (born December 2, 1968) is an American college basketball coach and former professional player who is an assistant coach at Oregon State University.

 Born in Los Angeles, Thompson attended Crenshaw High School and then Syracuse University, where he was named the Big East's Scholar Athlete of the Year.
 He played briefly in the NBA during the 1991-92 season for the Sacramento Kings (23 games) and Orlando Magic (one game).

+Thompson played in the Continental Basketball Association (CBA) for the Rapid City Thrillers, Oklahoma City Cavalry, La Crosse Catbirds, Rochester Renegade and Grand Rapids Mackers from 1990 to 1995.
+He was selected as the CBA Rookie of the Year in 1991 and named to the All-CBA Second Team in 1991 and 1992.

 He was selected to the Syracuse Men's Basketball All-Century Team in 2000.

-Thompson was appointed head coach of the California State University, Los Angeles men's basketball team for the 2005-06 season after working as an assistant since 2002.
+Thompson was appointed head coach of the California State University, Los Angeles men's basketball team for the 2005–06 season after working as an assistant since 2002.

 He joined the coaching staff of the Oregon State University men's basketball program in 2014 as an assistant coach.

-In 2022, Thompson became the new assistant Athletic Director- Player Development.
+In 2022, Thompson became the new assistant Athletic Director- Player Development, before returning to his role as assistant coach in the 2023–24 season.